aptech/docs/docs/CR-sumc.rst

 ::

-    //Create an additive sequence from 1-24 and reshape it into
+    // Create an additive sequence from 1-24 and reshape it into
-    //a 2x3x4 array
+    // a 2x3x4 array
     a = areshape(seqa(1,1,24),2|3|4);

-    //Sum the columns across the second fastest moving
+    // Sum the columns across the second fastest moving
-    //dimension
+    // dimension
     z = sumc(a);

 a is a 2x3x4 array such that: